mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/model_persistence.md

 # Saving and Loading Models

 Because the training of machine learning models can be time-consuming, they are usually trained once and then reused later for making predictions.
 For this purpose, the package mlrl-testbed provides means to store models on disk and load them from the created files later on.
-This requires to specify the path to a directory where models should be saved, as well as a directory from which models should be loaded, via the command line arguments `--model-save-dir` and `--model-load-dir`, respectively.
-The former is optional and set to `models` by default.
+This requires to specify the argument `--save-models`.
+Optionally, the path to a directory where models should be saved, as well as a directory from which models should be loaded can be set via the command line arguments `--model-save-dir` and `--model-load-dir`.
+If not specified manually, the default `models` is used.

 ````{tab} BOOMER
    ```text